Worldline1/Active-Directory-Project/README.md

 ## Domain Join and User Setup

-On the Windows Server (ADDC), a new **Cybersecurity Department** was created to manage users within the domain `worldline.local`.
+On the Windows Server (ADDC), a **Cybersecurity Department** Organizational Unit was created to manage users within the domain `worldline.local`.

-Sample user added:
+Sample users added:
 - **Username:** `ataibi`, `ybouazzaoui`

 ![image](/screenshots/orgunit.png)